tjensen/MasPuertas/README.md

 # MasPuertas

-This is a fork of the [MoreDoors](https://steamcommunity.com/sharedfiles/filedetails/?id=2007175894) mod by [jest](https://steamcommunity.com/id/jokerofclub), which has stopped being maintained.
+This is a less broken fork of the [MoreDoors](https://steamcommunity.com/sharedfiles/filedetails/?id=2007175894) mod by [jest](https://steamcommunity.com/id/jokerofclub), which has stopped being maintained.

 ## License